codeofmohit/netflix-gpt/README.md

   - once user logs in / or sign up then only show & actigvate sign out button/functionlity in header ✅
   - update profile via update api, once sign in/up with userName ✅
   - display the user name + photo URL(s) [dummy as of now], in header once logged in ✅
+  - Fixed the bug > made login and browse protected via adding onAuthChange api from firebase, and navigation is handled by it only ✅
+  - Fixed another bug, added 2 users, 1 from redux store, 1 from firebase auth, to fix name collapsing issue ✅
+  - adding loader while signing up and siginig in for better and smooth UX ✅

 # Features